zuki-dev/zuki/docs/src/introduction.md

 ## Project Status

-⚠️ **Early Development**: Zuki is currently in active development.
-APIs may change without notice.
-Use at your own risk for production workloads.
+**Early Development**: Zuki is currently in active development with verbose APIs that require significant boilerplate.
+APIs will change frequently without notice.
+Not recommended for production use.

 ## Getting Started